Ruqqus-API/ruqqus-js/README.md

 ### Completing the Setup

 If you did everything correctly, the URL should take you to an Authorization page, which should subsequently take you to your specified redirect URI.
-The authcode should be in the URL.
+The authcode should be in the URL; keep in mind that every code has a **one-time use**.
 Follow the code in the [example section](#example) with the client parameters to run your bot.

 ## Example